somedotone/identity-verification/README.md

 - creating a Java client library to easily interact with the contract (already in progress)
 - creating a user friendly client (web based) (in concepting phase)
 - adapting the contract to let it run with one account on two / multiple nodes (to have a backup runner)
-- implementig a proper logging system
+- implementing a proper logging system
 - decoupling the verification account from the accountVerificationRequest message to enable outsourcing of message handling.
 This could lead to services who pay the transaction fees and the price for a verification, so that a user can verify an account by just creating the verification token.
 A third party, for example, can provide this service for free or charge a user with a fiat currency, so that the user doesn't have to have any cryptocurrencies.
 Many other scenarios are imaginable.
 - stress testing the contract